 - Informal caregivers, including your family and friends, can be paid to provide care for you

-By contrast all other hybrid linked-benefit policies in the marketplace currently offer reimbursement benefits.
+By contrast, many hybrid linked-benefit policies in the marketplace currently offer reimbursement benefits not cash indemnity.

 With reimbursement benefits you must submit your receipts for your qualified long term care expenses to the insurance company and you are subsequently reimbursed for your approved expenses.

 So, cash indemnity benefits will remove the hassle for you of submitting receipts for reimbursement.
 Additionally, cash policies will provide you with flexibility to use your benefits as you wish, such as paying for informal caregiving provided by family or firends for example, or for ancillary incidental expenses that might not otherwise be covered by a policy such as transportation, medication, etc.